schellenberg/computerscience20/docs/_sources/Python/TurtleConfusion/Challenges.rst.txt

 .. image:: images/confusion-6.png

-Go back to the code you wrote for the first 5 images, and turn them each into functions, so that you can call something like ``my_turtle.square(100)``.
+Go back to the code you wrote for the first 5 images, and turn them each into functions, so that you can call something like ``square(my_turtle, 100)``.

     Have you ever thought about the way a pizza,